dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 - Symptom: `doctor` reports `executable_bundled: false`, or start cannot find a packaged executable.
-- Fix: pass `--executable /path/to/temporal` until platform wheels include the sidecar binary.
+- Fix: install a platform wheel that bundles the current platform executable, or pass `--executable /path/to/temporal` for development and operator tests.

 Sidecar unavailable: